ceramicnetwork/docs/docs/protocol/accounts/decentralized-identifiers.md

 # Identifiers

 Ceramic streams rely on an account model to authenticate and authorize updates to a stream.
-A fully realized vision of user owned data includes the use of public key cryptography and the ability to sign data with a public-private key-pair owned by a user.
+A fully realized vision of user owned data includes the use of public key cryptography and the ability to sign data with a public-private key-pair controlled by a user.
 But key pairs alone are often not user friendly nor sufficient and don't fully represent the range of real world scenarios.

 ## Decentralized Identifiers (DIDs)